-- (a) the financial statements and notes set out on pages 19 to 52, and the remuneration disclosures that are contained in the Remuneration Report in the Directors' Report, set out on pages 15 and 17, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's and the Group's financial position as at 30 June 2008 and of their performance for the financial year ended on that date; and (b) complying with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (ii) complying with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1. - (c) the remuneration disclosures that are contained in the Remuneration Report in the Directors' Report comply with Australian Accounting Standards AASB 124 Related Party Disclosures, the Corporations Act 2001 and the Corporations Regulations 2001; and - (d) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 30 June 2008.
+- (a) the financial statements and notes set out on pages 19 to 52, and the remuneration disclosures that are contained in the Remuneration Report in the Directors' Report, set out on pages 15 and 17, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's and the Group's financial position as at 30 June 2008 and of their performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1. - (c) the remuneration disclosures that are contained in the Remuneration Report in the Directors' Report comply with Australian Accounting Standards AASB 124 Related Party Disclosures, the Corporations Act 2001 and the Corporations Regulations 2001; and - (d) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 30 June 2008.